jocialmedia/how-to-validate-names/README.md

 ### 2.5.
 Similarity to reserved words

 Most common case of problems with reserved words in computer systems are people with the surname "Null".
-People like Jennifer Null (Baraniuk 2016) from southern Virgina in the US have problems with online shopping, booking flights or entering details into online forms for taxes or utilities.
+People like Jennifer Null (Baraniuk 2016) from Southern Virginia in the US have problems with online shopping, booking flights or entering details into online forms for taxes or utilities.
 Journalist Christopher Null (Null 2015) encounters problems receiving physical mail as well as digital email.

 Jeff Sample (Name Validation For Developers 101, 2019) also has a problematic word as surname.
 He got stuck in digital hell at the Buenos Aires airport when the airline for his connecting flight could not find his ticket.